pierreveron/SwiftUICam/README.md

 }

 ```

 ## Interface view

 Make your interface view conform to the CameraActions protocol and add the @ObservedObject UserEvents property.
 Add gestures to your buttons that call the CameraActions functions and pass them the UserEvents property, simply as that.

+### CameraActions

+It is the protocol that order the camera to take a picture or change the flash mode.
+List of the methods:

+- func takePhoto(events: UserEvents)
+- func toggleVideoRecording(events: UserEvents)
+- func rotateCamera(events: UserEvents)
+- func changeFlashMode(events: UserEvents)

+The methods have a default definition to take make it easy to use.

 ## Customize the CameraView